News for Arthritis Foundation Program Instructors in the Arthritis Foundation, Great West Region

 Quarterly Reports Due

-Submit your reports by January 15, 2014.
+Submit your reports by April 15, 2014.
 Download the forms.

 Programs for Better Living Undergo Policy and Procedure Revisions

 Read about the IMPORTANT changes that have been made to the Programs for Better Living.
 Learn more.

 Arthritis Foundation Online Tools Provide a Wealth of Information

 Utilize these resources to get the most up to date information for your arthritis health.
 Get started.

 Give someone the opportunity to take control of his or her arthritis in 2014.
 Recertify as an Arthritis Foundation instructor or invite a friend or co-worker to become certified.
 See the list of upcoming trainings.

 Positive Results for Hip Implants in Young and Old